Last updated on June 5th, 2018

 Make sure the reinforcement layer is well attached

+Adding the upgraded lining to these custom DIY motorcycle armored pants is the most important part.
+That means we better do it right.
 In order to add it to the main pants, I simply stitched over the stitching that was already there.
 Unless you look at the stitching closely, the pants are still identical from the outside.
 Knee sliders aside, at least.
 The only extra stitching is under the belt-line.
-Thankfully, it’s mostly hidden by the belt loops, pant-jacket zipper or virtually unnoticeable anyway.
+Thankfully, it’s mostly hidden by the belt loops, pant-jacket zipper, or virtually unnoticeable anyway.

 The white pockets on the sides are for hip armor.
 Re-attaching them through the jeans, Keprotec and mesh liner was really hard.
 All while doing it over the original stitching.
 Nonetheless, it’s perfectly doable.

-All in all, the pants have 10-12oz jean material, Knit Kevlar, Schoeller Keprotec and a polyester mesh liner.
+All in all, the custom DIY motorcycle armored pants have 10-12oz jean material, Knit Kevlar, Schoeller Keprotec and a polyester mesh liner.
 As far as abrasion resistance goes, you can’t do much better.

 Some notes on comfort